 You must deduct the loss from profit in the trade, or income from the company, in the following year and each subsequent year until the loss is used up.

 Making claims outside your personal tax return

-In certain circumstances you may need to make a claim in advance of the year of the loss.
+In certain circumstances you may want to make a claim in advance of the tax return.
 This is known as a 'stand alone claim'.
 In this case, you must write a letter telling HMRC the following details: